bauerjj/bauerjj.github.io/_posts/2017-10-19-terminator-setup-ubuntu.md

 sudo apt-get install terminator
 ```

-Here is my exmaple config.
+Here is my example config.
 This will create a 4 window pane.
 Paste this inside of `~/.config/terminator/config`.
 You may need to create the file if it isn't there.
 Restart terminator to see the new setup.
 Be sure to replace `jbauer` with your username.

 ```
 [global_config]